Boreholes

 EGDI contains data on different sets of boreholes.

-One of these is a “Borehole” index developed together with EPOS with a relatively small amount of information directly in the dataset.
+One of these is a “Borehole” index developed with EPOS, which contains relatively little information directly in the dataset.
 Currently, only a WMS service is available on EGDI for this dataset.
 Still, a WFS with filtering options and links to detailed information about the boreholes will also be available in the future.

-Another one is an example of a national borehole dataset from Denmark.
+Another example is a national borehole dataset from Denmark.

 Other Scientific Themes